-CRCOG's Plan, while at times dealing with issues of a regional nature and necessarily focusing on the urban core areas that exist in the region, also identifies many of the same primary planning concerns that are at the heart of the Hebron Plan of Conservation and Development.
+CRCOG's plan, while at times dealing with issues of a regional nature and necessarily focusing on the urban core areas that exist in the region, also identifies many of the same primary planning concerns that are at the heart of the Hebron Plan of Conservation and Development.
 These include:

 - Natural Resource Conservation including Sustainability,

 - Watersheds and Water Quality,

 - Open Space and Farmland Preservation,

-- Land Use,
+- Land Use.

-- Public Sewer and Water Service,
+- Public Sewer and Water Service.

+- Transportation,

-- Transportation, - Housing and Economic Development.
+- Housing and Economic Development.

-The goals and policy recommendations contained within each of these chapters in CRCOG's regional plan are supportive and compatible to the Town's goals and policies both in Hebron's open space planning and conservation goals as well as in Hebron's economic development objectives.
+The goals and policy recommendations contained within each of these chapters in CRCOG's regional plan are supportive of and compatible with the Town's goals and policies both in Hebron's open space planning and conservation goals, as well as in Hebron's economic development objectives.

 The Regional Plan also provides valuable data for the region in which Hebron is located as well as data for communities surrounding Hebron.
 From a planning and public services standpoint, this data and the comparisons are extremely useful.
-Also, the economic well-being and the quality of life of any town is well-tied to the health of the Region as a whole; and, it is to the Town's benefit to be supportive of the goals, policies and objectives that guide the Region as a whole and to work with other towns in the Region to make it a vibrant place to work and live.
+As the economic well-being and quality of life of any town is well-tied to the health of the region as a whole, it is to the Town's benefit to be supportive of the goals, policies, and objectives that guide the region, and to work with neighboring towns to make it a vibrant place in which to work and live.